mrueda/ScrippsCall/README.md

     * capture               Agilent SureSelect  # Not used
     * genome                hg19                # Not used
     * organism              human               # Not used
-    * projectdir            my_name
     * technology            Illumina HiSeq      # Not used

-ScrippsCall will create an independent project directory (projectdir) and store all information needed there.
+ScrippsCall will create an independent project directory (scrippscall\_\*) and store all information needed there.
 Thus, many concurrent calculations are supported.

 Note that ScrippsCall will not modify your original files.